 - Track record of delivering large-scale computer-based tests.
 Through years of experience serving major test sponsors in China, we have developed considerable expertise in the delivery and administration of large-scale nationwide computer-based tests.
 Building upon this expertise, we have developed an advanced, secure and comprehensive test delivery platform.
 We believe that, based upon our industry experience, we were the largest deliverer of computer-based testing services in China by revenues in 2006.
-We have delivered over 23 million tests since 1999, and in July 2007 delivered tests to more than 200,000 test takers in a single day for the China Banking Association, through our test delivery platform. - Extensive test center network and scalable test delivery platform.
-Our extensive test center network and Etesting platform technologies provide the software and hardware necessary to ensure the stable, costeffective, secure, accurate and easy-to-manage delivery of large-scale computer-based tests.
-Our nationwide test delivery network, comprised of 1,810 ATA authorized test centers located across China as of September 30, 2007, provides us with a distinct competitive advantage over our international and domestic rivals, none of which possess test center networks in China of comparable size to ours.
+We have delivered over 24 million tests as of March 31, 2008, including 10.1 million free tests, since 1999, and delivered tests to more than 470,000 test takers over two days, on May 31, 2008 and June 1, 2008 for the China Banking Association, through our test delivery platform. - Extensive test center network and scalable test delivery platform.
+Our extensive test center network and E-testing platform technologies provide the software and hardware necessary to ensure the stable, cost-effective, secure, accurate and easy-to-manage delivery of large-scale computer-based tests.
+Our nationwide test delivery network, comprised of 1,854 ATA authorized test centers located across China as of March 31, 2008, provides us with a distinct competitive advantage over our international and domestic rivals, none of which possess test center networks in China of comparable size to ours.
 We believe that it will be difficult and costly for others to replicate our nationwide test center network.
 Complementing our test center network, our E-testing platform provides us the technological platform to handle simultaneous delivery of computer-based tests in multiple locations.
 Our E-testing platform incorporates a flexible and customizable set of technologies covering all stages of the test delivery process from test item compilation and storage to test scoring and results analysis.
 Once a client's test has been customized for delivery through our E-testing platform, we can increase the size and volume of tests delivered easily and at relatively low additional costs.
-We believe that the large and increasing scale of our computer-based test delivery platform combined with its reputation for reliability, stability and flexibility in the testing market in China, provides a significant barrier to entry for potential competitors.

-Flexible and customizable testing services.
+We believe that the large and increasing scale of our computer-based test delivery platform combined with its reputation for reliability, stability and flexibility in the testing market in China, provides a significant barrier to entry for potential competitors. - Flexible and customizable testing services.
 Our computer-based testing technologies and services are designed to maximize flexibility and adaptability, which allows us to customize our services to meet each client's specific testing needs.
 The long history and diversity of China's testing market make standardization of testing platforms and formats difficult in China.
 As a result, flexibility and customization in testing services and test delivery platform are important in China's testing services market.
-Our E-testing platform is composed of a standardized "core" testing software system around which we have developed customizable parameters that may be configured to meet each client's specific needs.
+Our Etesting platform is composed of a standardized "core" testing software system around which we have developed customizable parameters that may be configured to meet each client's specific needs.
 Using our E-testing platform as the basis, we work closely with each test sponsor client to develop a customized service plan that matches their technical and performance requirements.
 The flexibility of our technologies and services are especially important to clients with multiple test requirements, as they can use our testing platform for their various computer-based testing needs.